silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 The relationship ends.
 And it ends in a way that confirms every prediction the loneliness made.

-That is the snowball completing a full turn.
+That is the snowball back where it started, heavier.
 You are now lonelier than you were, more certain that closeness ends badly, more primed to detect the ending early, and another friend short.

 ## <small class="text-body-tertiary">Part 8: </small><br>A warning about this argument